island-lang/island-lang.github.io/README.md

 let r = firstsOfPairs(Pair(1, 2), Pair('a', 'b')) // Error: p1 and p2 must have compatible types!
 ```

 Type associations may be defined ad-hoc, such that they only describe relationships between different polymorphic entities, but are not actually exposed as parameters.
-This kind of typing is called **existential typing**:
+This kind of typing is called **existential typing**.

+By introducing an existential type `E`, it is possible to simplify the previous example to:

 ```isl
 function firstsOfPairs(p1: Pair<any E>, p2: Pair<any E>) => (p1.a, p2.a)